HullaBrian/ttd-capa/README.md

 With this tool, reverse engineers can get signifcantly more information from a binary with just a TTD trace, a tool, and a dream.
 Take a packed CobaltStrike beacon as an example (see above screenshot).
 With just a static CAPA scan, only a few things might be observed (left side of screenshot).
-If you're lucky, you may even see the type of packer being used (i.e. UPX).
+You may even see the type of packer being used (i.e. UPX).
 However, not much can be determined about the actual capabilities of the packed executable code.
 This is where ttd-capa shines.
 Once a TTD trace is recorded, ttd-capa can scan the entire trace and identify capabilities only revealed during runtime (right side of screenshot).